cozy/cozy-docs/src/documents/hack/getting-started/setup-environment.html.md

 npm install -g cozy
 ```

-The `cozy` will help you managing the virtual machine and application skeletons!
+The `cozy` tool will help you managing the virtual machine and application skeletons!

 ## Initializing and starting the virtual machine